KillTheAI/Lowkey-BG/ExampleSite/content/tags/_index.md

 layout: "tags"
 ---

 Explore our content by tags.
-The size of each tag reflects how frequently it appears across our posts - larger tags indicate more content available on that topic.
+The display format can be configured in `params.toml` - set `tagCloud = true` for an interactive word cloud where tag size reflects frequency, or `tagCloud = false` for a simple list view.